broadinstitute/dsp-appsec-terra-compliance-poc/README.md

 There is a significant overlap between these, but they all in combination should provide a good set of controls that will help us satisfy our FedRAMP Moderate (and possibly other) infrastructure compliance requirements.

-Note that _most_ of the policies in these sets work in an "audit only" mode, meaning that they will not interfere with deployments of Azure resources; they are just used for compliance reporting in ASC (and ultimately will need to be enforced via standard development/DevSecOps practices).
+Note that _most_ of the policies in these sets work in an "audit only" mode, meaning that they will not interfere with deployments of Azure resources.
+They are just used for compliance reporting in ASC, and ultimately will need to be enforced via standard development/DevSecOps practices.

 However, a few controls are applied in an "enforcement" mode, which _may_ modify future deployments or prevent some resources from being deployed, if there're any deviations.
 You can check which controls are enforced using the links above (look for _Deny_, _modify_ and _deployIfNotExists_ policy effects).